oehf/ipf/tutorials/config/src/site/markdown/index.md

 ## IPF extension tutorial

-This tutorial is targeted at developers who want to learn more about the new IPF extension mechanism.
+This tutorial is targeted at developers who want to learn more about the dynamic IPF extension mechanism.
 Before going through this tutorial we recommend you first to read the [IPF extension mechanism](../dynamic.html) documentation.

 Please also work through the [HL7 Tutorial](../ipf-tutorials-hl7/index.html) for the basic steps of creating